 While you might prepare slightly differently for the Subject Test than for the AP exam in terms of test-taking strategy, you will likely benefit on either test from reviewing historical concepts and events.

-Many students take the Subject Test at the end of their junior years and history classes tend to be taught chronologically; as a result, the concepts you learned at the beginning of the year (especially the pre-1790 period) may be fuzzy by the time the test rolls around.
+Many students take the Subject Test at the end of junior year.
+Since history classes tend to be taught chronologically, the concepts you learned at the beginning of the year (especially the pre-1790 period) may be fuzzy by the time the test rolls around.
 Working through a timeline or series of period overviews can help you refresh older material and draw connections between events.

 While students taking the AP may want to refresh their familiarity with primary source documents, students taking the Subject Test may find that rote memorization of key concepts is the quickest way to a higher score.
 A good test prep guide often provides an effective encapsulation of those concepts and facts.
 A quality tutor can help with both material review and accountability for study plans.